- Men who exercise regularly have higher testosterone levels than those who are physically inactive.

 - Heavy strength training and HIIT are the best workouts for a testosterone boost.

-Does Exercise Increase Testosterone?
+Does Working Out Increase Testosterone?

 It Promotes Weight Loss and Maintenance

-Higher body weight is directly linked to lower testosterone levels (3).
+Higher overall body weight and obesity is directly linked to lower testosterone levels (3).
 According to a study published in Clinical Endocrinology, obese men between the ages of 14 and 20 have up to 50 percent less testosterone than their peers (4).
 By keeping your weight in check, you can typically expect more normal levels of T.

-You don’t have to wait for a change in body mass for exercise to make a positive impact.
+But you don’t have to wait for a change in body mass for exercise to make a positive impact.
 One study following obese men found that regular exercise increased T levels more than actually losing weight (5).